SkylineCommunications/dataminer-docs-connectors/connector/doc/Agilis_AUC28.md

 ## How to use

-There are four pages presented in the driver where you can monitor or configure the parameters to the device.
+The element has several pages where you can monitor or configure the parameters of the device:

-General page contains information about AUC, BUC, Alarms and other general parameters related to the device.
+- The **General** page contains information about AUC, BUC, Alarms, and other general parameters related to the device.

-Voltage and Temperature page contains information about current voltage and temperature of output and SSPA.
-Enables users to set SSPA temperature.
+- The **Voltage and Temperature** page contains information about the current voltage and temperature of output and SSPA.
+You can set the SSPA temperature here.

-Equipment Status page shows all information available on the equipment.
+- The **Equipment Status** page shows all information available on the equipment.

-Frequency and Attenuation page contains current information on temperature and attenuation and allows users to set uplink and downlink frequency and attenuation.
+- The **Frequency and Attenuation** page contains current information on temperature and attenuation and allows you to set the uplink and downlink frequency and attenuation.

-### Interfaces

-This page provides all the information about available interfaces.

-## Notes

-[In this section, you can provide additional information about the connector that does not fit in the other sections.
-Remove this section if it does not contain any info.]